LiamFallon213/DnD/Plot/Plot things/The Great Plagues/The Sporebloom.md

-The Sporebloom is a parasitic fungal infection native to the feywild.
+The Sporebloom is a parasitic fungal infection native to the shadowfell.

 More info in the Expanded Floral Compendium.